Orson Krennic: Rogue One

 Rogue One: A Star Wars Story was released in December 2016, featuring Ben Mendelsohn in the role of Orson Krennic.
 In the beginning of the film, he captures Galen Erso to force him to continue helping the Empire build the Death Star.
 Over a decade later, Krennic meets with Grand Moff Tarkin, who expresses skepticism about his management of the Death Star project.
 When the Death Star is completed, Krennic tests its superlaser on the capital city of Jedha upon Tarkin's request, killing Rebel extremist Saw Gerrera and his Partisans.
 Once Krennic has proven the station's power, the imperious Tarkin uses a recent security leak as a pretext to wrest control of the weapon away from him.
 A furious Krennic travels to Eadu to confront Galen and his team of engineers, whom he believes may be responsible for the leak.
 After Galen confesses, he is mortally wounded during a Rebel attack and Krennic flees.
 He later meets with Darth Vader on Mustafar, seeking an audience with Palpatine and to regain command of the Death Star, but is Force-choked and dismissed to ensure there are no further security breaches related to the Death Star project.
 Krennic goes to Scarif as the Rebels engage Imperial forces there, and sends his Death Trooper guards into battle while he attempts to stop the Rebels from stealing the Death Star plans hidden in the Scarif Imperial facility.
 Krennic shoots and wounds Cassian Andor, and later tries to kill Jyn Erso, but Andor recovers and shoots Krennic, incapacitating him.
 Krennic is subsequently killed by the superlaser of the Death Star when it fires on Scarif at the order of Tarkin.

+Star Wars: The Bad Batch

+Mendelsohn reprises his role as Krennic in the Star Wars: The Bad Batch episode, "The Summit", set before the events of Rogue One, where he delivers a detail on the Death Star construction.

+Andor

+Mendelsohn reprises his role as Krennic in the second season of Andor (2025), taking place in the four years leading up to Rogue One.
+He recruits various Imperial officers to help with the mining of resources from the planet Ghorman for the Emperor's new energy program.
+The ISB officer Dedra Meero creates a plan to initiate a rebellion against the Empire on Ghorman, creating reason for Imperial subjugation.
+Secretly, the resources from Ghorman, along with kyber crystals from Jedha, were being used to power the Death Star.
+Meero is later revealed to be compromised as her knowledge is being leaked to rebellion leader Luthen Rael.
+Krennic orders a manhunt for Rael's assistant Kleya Marki, who escapes and shares information about the 'energy project' to the Rebellion.